posunero/sql-analyzer/README.md

 *   Generates object interaction summaries showing all actions performed on each object.
 *   Flags objects with potentially conflicting actions (marked with `[!]` in reports).
 *   Aggregates statistics across multiple files.
-*   Supports different output formats (Text, JSON - more planned).
+*   Supports different output formats (Text, JSON, HTML).
+(CSV format is planned but not yet implemented.)
 *   Handles file and directory inputs.

 ## Snowflake SQL Coverage